-Mike Seege "The Art of Restaurant Magic" Podcast Interview
+Mike Seege "Reservations?
+How to Ace Restaurant Magic" Podcast Interview

 What We'll Explore

 Mike Seege shares the inner secrets of restaurant magic including the range of pay, leveraging contacts, approaching a table, getting the servers on your side, and what really matters to the guests and owners.

 Who is Mike Seege?